CO17329/Facial-Expression-Recognition-using-Keras/README.md

 You need to have installed following softwares and libraries in your machine before running this project.

 Python 3<br/>
-Anaconda: It will install ipython notebook and most of the libraries which are needed like seaborn, matplotlib, numpy, PIL.<br/>
+Anaconda: It will install ipython notebook and most of the libraries which are needed like seaborn, matplotlib, numpy.<br/>
 OpenCV<br/>
 Tensorflow<br/>
 Keras<br/>